Main Content

 Our faculty is nationally known media makers and researchers.
 Our production faculty have major market experience in documentaries, electronic journalism, 3D animation, television narrative and sound arts.
 Our world class researchers focus on media industries, global media, communication law and ethics, corporate media creativity and alternative media worldwide.

-Lisa Brooten, Associate Professor
+Lisa Brooten, Professor

 Radio, Television, and Digital Media